When you enable Zendesk messaging, there are a number of changes to your Chat functionality.

 Chat triggers created with other conditions and actions will not work in conversations when messaging is enabled.
 Chat triggers are applied only to conversations handed off to an agent.

-Additional changes to Chat triggers are described in Chat triggers in Zendesk messaging (beta).
+Additional changes to Chat triggers are described in Chat triggers in Zendesk messaging.

-Routing for the messaging beta is based on the Chat routing rules defined for your agents:
+Routing for Zendesk messaging is based on the Chat routing rules defined for your agents:

 - Messaging conversations created when agents are online are routed via the Accept button.The queue will be ordered based on time of ticket creation.